Charitable Gift Annuities

 In exchange for an outright gift, Stanford agrees by contract to pay a fixed amount each year to you and/or another beneficiary (the annuitants) for life.
 The gift to Stanford can be for a specific purpose.
 The amount of the annuity payment will depend on the ages of the annuitants and the value of the assets donated.
 Stanford offers the rates that are suggested by the American Council on Gift Annuities, a national organization.
 Upon establishing a charitable gift annuity, you are entitled to a current income tax deduction for a portion of the value of the assets given to fund the charitable gift annuity.

 For current charitable gift annuity rates and more information, please contact the Office of Planned Giving.
 Please note that Stanford is unable to offer gift annuities to residents in certain states.
+If the prospective annuitant lives outside of California, please contact the Office of Planned Giving for additional information.

 Receive fixed annual payments for life